 More and more people are living on Earth.
-Yet while fewer and fewer children are being born in Germany, every woman in Afghanistan gives birth to 4.7 children on average.
+Yet while fewer and fewer children are being born in Germany, every woman in Nigeria gives birth to 5.6 children on average.
 Where are population numbers rising and falling?
 Taking a look at our interactive world map provides some insight.

-By the end of the century it is estimated there will be more than eleven billion people living in the world.
-Although it is expected that the global population will grow more slowly than before, we will still see the current 7.4 billion people in the world rising by roughly another third by 2050.
+By the end of the century it is estimated there will be more than 10.4 billion people living in the world.
+Although it is expected that the global population will grow more slowly than before - and will even shrink again from 2098.
+We will still see the current 8 billion people in the world rising by roughly another third by 2050.
 There will be fewer people living in Europe than before, continued strong growth in the African population, while the number of people in Asia should peak in the course of this century.

 Population trends are driven largely by the number of births.
 The average number of children per woman in Africa is more than double that of other global regions.
 This is compounded by increasing life expectancy.
 Someone born today can expect to live until almost 72 years of age based on the global average.
 But life expectancy at birth varies strongly, from less than 60 years in Sub-Saharan Africa to more than 80 years in the European Union.

 The age profile is changing as a result: by 2050, the number of people over the age of 60 will double.
 It is not only industrialised countries that are growing older, but also emerging countries, especially in Asia and Latin America.
 Africa is the continent with the youngest population and therefore needs to take action regarding education, health care and economic prospects for its young people.

 1,4 KinderDurchschnitt pro Frau, 2010

 Quellen: World Development Indicators, The World Bank; UNCTADstat, eigene Berechnungen